About the Band

 We also have a number of smaller groups including a small-group Jazz Ensemble, a Saxophone Quartet, a Dixieland Jazz Quintet, and a team of Ceremonial Fanfare Trumpeters.
 All these groups play regularly at many GMP events, formal civic ceremonies, both private and corporate functions, together with supporting a whole range of both community and charity engagements.

 The band is currently formed of five serving police officers, together with over fifty volunteers, most of whom have day-jobs and play for GMP in their spare time.
-Some of our volunteers are music teachers from across Greater Manchester, other members include retired police officers, Government staff, retired musicians (including a former member of the Halle Orchestra), and a member of Police Support Staff.
-Our longest serving volunteer is Mr Reginald Eaton who has been in our service both as a serving police officer and since his retirement for over 60 years.
+Our volunteers have varied careers, from music teachers to IT consultants.
+Other volunteers include retired police officers, Government staff, retired musicians (including a former member of the Halle Orchestra), and a member of Police Support Staff.
+Together they give over 12,000 hours of time every year, to fulfill the 80 or so engagements we undertake each year.

 Our ensembles are coordinated by Band Manager Barry Frost.